KasparEtter/ef1p/pages/email/email.md

 - **Unwanted rewriting**:
   Emails have to be in a certain [format](#format) and mail servers started rewriting them so that they adhere to the standard as well as to organization-specific policies.
-  However, relay servers are not supposed to modify messages and apparently such modifications caused more harm than good.
+  However, relay servers are not supposed to modify messages, and apparently, such modifications caused more harm than good.

 For these reasons, [RFC 2476](https://datatracker.ietf.org/doc/html/rfc2476) introduced a separation between submission and relay in 1998.